 It is very important that your doctor check your progress while you are using codeine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-codeine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; other prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+codeine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop taking codeine.
 Check with your doctor before taking any of these medicines while you are using codeine.

 codeine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

 codeine may make you dizzy, drowsy, or lightheaded.
 Make sure you know how you react to codeine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.